NX-GoldJust/BuildRomfs/README.md

 - Finally, click the "Choose an Image" button to select the background image for the HB-Menu.

 - Lastly, hit the "Generate" button to create the romfs!

+## How to download it ?

+You can download it [here](https://github.com/NX-GoldJust/BuildRomfs/releases)